cardano-foundation/CIPs/CIP-xxxxx/README.md

 Script requirements encapsulate all the possible requirements for a transaction to be valid.
 It includes the following fields:

-- collateral: The list of inputs that will be used as collateral for the transaction.
+- collateral: The list of inputs that can be used as collateral for the transaction.
-- inputs: The list of inputs that will be used as inputs for the transaction.
+- inputs: The list of inputs that must be used as inputs for the transaction.
-- reference_inputs: The list of inputs that will be used as reference inputs for the transaction.
+- reference_inputs: The list of inputs that must be used as reference inputs for the transaction.
-- outputs: The list of outputs that will be used for the transaction.
+- outputs: The list of outputs that must be included in the transaction.
-- mint: The amount of tokens that will be minted/burned in the transaction.
+- mint: The amount of tokens that must be minted/burned in the transaction.
-- certificates: The list of certificates that will be included in the transaction.
+- certificates: The list of certificates that must be included in the transaction.
-- withdrawals: The list of withdrawals that will be included in the transaction.
+- withdrawals: The list of withdrawals that must be included in the transaction.
 - validity_range: The validity range that the transaction must be valid in.
 - signatories: The list of signatories that must sign the transaction.
-- redeemers: The list of redeemers that will be used in the transaction.
+- redeemers: The list of redeemers required for the transaction, if secret is true, the secretId will be provided to retrieve the secret from the wallet.
-- datums: The list of datums that will be used in the transaction.
+- datums: The list of datums that should be used in the transaction for the change outputs.

 ```ts